 Facial Fillers FAQ

-Facial fillers such as Restylane, Perlane, and Juvederm are naturally occurring gels that are injected into the skin as a "filler" in order to add volume to aging skin, lips and to lift up wrinkles and folds.
+Facial fillers such as Restylane, Voluma, Lyft, and Juvederm are naturally occurring gels that are injected into the skin as a "filler" in order to add volume to aging skin, lips and to lift up wrinkles and folds.
 Most fillers consists of hyaluronic acid, which is a natural component of the skin.
-Once injected into the skin, fillers work by creating volume.
+Once injected into the skin, fillers work by restoring a natural and healthy fullness and volume.

 During treatment, the crystal-clear gel is injected into the skin in tiny amounts with a very fine needle.
 The gel produces volume under the wrinkle, which is lifted up and smoothed out.
 When enhancing lips or facial contours, Fillers add volume and shape to the treated area.

 Fillers can be used for smoothing out folds and wrinkles, lip enhancements and shaping facial contours.
-Commonly treated areas are the nasolabial folds (from the root of the nose to the angle of the mouth), the glabellar lines (between the eyebrows), the droopy mouth corners, and thinning lips, although other sites can also be treated.
+Commonly treated areas are the cheeks and undereye hollows, nasolabial folds (from the root of the nose to the angle of the mouth), the glabellar lines (between the eyebrows), the droopy mouth corners, and thinning lips, although other sites can also be treated.

 The results can be seen immediately although they continue to improve for a few hours after treatment.